tobyshooters/ml-blocks/readme.md

 # Balloons

-I spend so much time cleaning up hacked code from the internet, trying to understand what it's doing, that I might as well keep the fruits of my labor somewhere for future reference.
+Balloons are simple.
+Remove weight to go up, deflate to go down.
+If you tie several of them together, you can fly.

 This is **not** a library.
 Code that's generic enough to work in any situation lends itself to unreadable spaghetti.
-This is a reference, a place to copy and paste from, and then re-format at will.
-The priority here is simplicity and readability.
+This is a reference, a place to copy and paste from and re-format at will.
+The priority is simplicity and readability.

+I spend a lot of time cleaning up hacked code from the abandoned research codebases.
+I try to understand what the module is doing and then ruthlessly cut unnecessary sections.
+If you try to read PyTorch or fastai's code, you'll spend more time navigating files and weird class inheritances than looking at the core mathematical section of what's happening.
+They encourage plug-and-play, not understanding.